k1zang/models/README.md

 const user = await User.gql`query { user { cart { id } } }`.query();
 ```

-**Too complicated? use Abstract api**
+**Too complicated? use Abstracted api;**
-you can then use the methods provided by the Model class to interact with your User model:
+Use methods provided by the Model class to interact with your models:

 ```typescript
 // Fetch all users